 According to newspaper reports carried around the state, the officers were on routine patrol when they discovered several bags filled with glue after investigating the parked vehicle.
 Question Mark and Gilbert were released on $500 bond after standing mute to the charge, while the juvenile was turned over to the Saginaw County Probate Court.

 The hearing held at the end of the week was adjourned after defense attorneys for Question Mark requested a jury trial on the glue sniffing charge.
 But the damage had already been done.
 Glue sniffing was considered uncool by the vast majority of fans and record buyers, and the singer became something of a laughingstock as the result of the incident.
-Gilbert pleaded guilty to the glue sniffing charge and was fined $80 and sentenced to 30 days in jail or 80 days if the fine was not paid.

 The fallout from the bust also cost the band the services of Jim Leach who had been promoting the band's releases around the country on weekends and during holidays.
 Leach was also employed as a full-time teacher at Saginaw's Buena Vista High School, and was given the choice of either giving up his job with the Mysterians or resigning from his teaching position.

 Top: (L to R) Eddie Serrato, Question Mark, Bobby Balderrama.
 Bottom: (L to R) Frank Lugo and Frank Rodriguez.